Mikedeejay2/Mikedeejay2Lib/README.md

         </plugins>
 ```

-After Maven is setup and Mikedeejay2Lib is imported, make your plugin's main class extend Mikedeejay2Lib's `PluginBase`.
+After Maven is setup and Mikedeejay2Lib is imported, make your plugin's main class extend Mikedeejay2Lib's `BukkitPlugin`.

 ### How to Use